Vampire bat: Infrared sensing

-Ecology and lifecycle
+Ecology and life cycle

 Vampire bats tend to live in colonies in almost completely dark places, such as caves, old wells, hollow trees, and buildings.
 They range in Central to South America and live in arid to humid, tropical and subtropical areas.
 Vampire bat colony numbers can range from single digits to hundreds in roosting sites.
 The basic social structure of roosting bats is made of female groups and their offspring, a few adult males, known as "resident males", and a separate group of males, known as "nonresident males".
 In hairy-legged vampire bats, the hierarchical segregation of nonresident males appears less strict than in common vampire bats.
 Nonresident males are accepted into the harems when the ambient temperature lowers.
 This behavior suggests social thermoregulation.

 Resident males mate with the females in their harems, and it is less common for outside males to copulate with the females.
 Female offspring often remain in their natal groups.
 Several matrilines can be found in a group, as unrelated females regularly join groups.
-Male offspring tend to live in their natal groups until they are about two years old, sometimes being forcefully expelled by the resident adult males.Vampire bats on average live about nine years when they are in their natural environment in the wild.
+Male offspring tend to live in their natal groups until they are about two years old, sometimes being forcibly expelled by the resident adult males.Vampire bats on average live about nine years when they are in their natural environment in the wild.